johanley/postscript-notes/README.md

 ## PDF Libraries Versus PostScript

-**For most people, the main use of PostScript is to produce an intermediate *.ps* PostScript file, which is then converted into a PDF file for your final output.**
+**For most people, the main use of PostScript is to produce an intermediate *.ps* PostScript file, which is then converted into a PDF file for the final output.**

 To produce a PDF file programmatically, there are two choices: